black-bits/laravel-cognito-auth/README.md

 *IMPORTANT: Don't forget to activate the checkbox to Enable sign-in API for server-based Authentication.
 The Auth Flow is called: ADMIN_NO_SRP_AUTH*

+You also need a new IAM Role with the following Access Rights:

+- AmazonCognitoDeveloperAuthenticatedIdentities
+- AmazonCognitoPowerUser
+- AmazonESCognitoAccess

+From this user you can fetch the AWS_COGNITO_KEY and AWS_COGNITO_SECRET.

 ### Cognito API configuration